 Poodles need extra love, care, and attention.
 If they are not given the desired attention, they start to react to that harshly.
 Love them, embrace them, and also train.

-Short Summary Of Poodle’s Characteristics
+Short Summary of a Poodle’s Characteristics:

 - Very playful and active

 - Wary to new people but might get along later

 No matter how big these babies get, they will always be babies at heart.
 The Labrador Retriever is naturally cheerful, outgoing, fun-loving, and a big extrovert.
 They love strange people, new animals (including cats!) and they love humans.

 Lab dogs are great at hunting and mouthing and make great guide dogs and service dogs.
 They will enjoy all sorts of activities and work as long as you both are partners in crime.

 Labs do not enjoy sitting ideally, and boredom could lead them to trouble like eating couches or chewing your shoes.
 Be prepared for a lot of exercises and trips; your baby won’t let you sit!